cxhy/BsubTaskExecutor/README.md

 ## Usage
 Initialization
-To use the BsubTaskExecutor, you must initialize it with a path to a JSON file containing the tasks to be executed.
+To use the `BsubTaskExecutor`, you must initialize it with a path to a JSON file containing the tasks to be executed.
 Optionally, you can specify the maximum number of parallel tasks and a logger for error logging.

 ```python
     from BsubTaskExecutor import BsubTaskExecutor